pratik1024/DocTrack00/README.md

 ## Contributing

-If you would like to contribute to DocTracker, please follow these guidelines:
+Contributions are welcome!If you would like to contribute to DocTracker, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your changes.